cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 The args will be similar to writing a gcloud run deploy in the terminal, so try to add the proper arguments to deploy it.
-Consider getting the proper image, deploying in the correct region, making it available for unauthenticated users and setting the cloud run service account that you created earlier.
+Consider getting the proper image, deploying in the correct region, making it available for unauthenticated users and setting the Cloud Run service account that you created earlier.
 Hint you can use gcloud --help to see the options that are available.

 When you've added the arguments you should be ready for another submit.
-If this is successful you should get a cloud run service under the cloud run tab in gcp.
+If this is successful you should get a Cloud Run service under the Cloud Run tab in GCP.
 By clicking on it you should be able to see the url where you can post you request.

 ![](images/cloud-run-url.png) \